-The Vilvoorde Humanoid EncounterFirst Published: September 17, 2018 Last updated: October 31st, 2018 Estimated Reading Time: 6 minutes
+The Vilvoorde Humanoid EncounterFirst Published: September 17, 2018 Last updated: February 9th, 2019 Estimated Reading Time: 6 minutes Posted in: Aliens

 The strange encounter of “Mr. V” in Vilvoorde, Belgium in December 1973 was not just one out of several UFO incidents in Belgium at the time, but also one of a worldwide wave of humanoid sightings.
 The incident would leak into the wider public arena through the well-respected UFO magazine ‘Flying Saucer Review’.